wdomon/wdomon.github.io/content/post/azure-app-service-block-ip/index.md

 ```

 ## Doing things the old way
-Access the app service in question and click the "Networking" navigation blade on the left.
+In the Azure web GUI, access the app service in question and click the "Networking" navigation blade on the left.

 Click "Access restriction"
 ![](access-restriction.png)